Business Law

 Start A Claim With Us Today

 We at Freundlich & Littman are capable and willing to take a look at your rights.
 If you received a notification that threatens your company shares, do not hesitate to contact us today.
 We service the greater Philadelphia area’s businesses.
 If you fear the majority shareholders are attempting to push out the minority shareholders, we can circumvent the majority shareholders on your behalf.
 Do not let the majority affect your rights as a minority shareholder.
-Contact us today to schedule a free consultation.

 Our Record